dmora7/Week-9-Honeypot-Assignment/Week 9 Lab.md

 ### Telnet
 **1. What's one thing that makes telnet insecure?** _Telnet sends packet information in clear text that is able to be sniffed by a man in the middle attack that will expose sensitive information._

 **2. Can you telnet to codepath.com?
-What port is open and why?** _Yes, you can telnet to codepath.com on port 22 which is listening for incoming ssh connections. cu
+What port is open and why?** _Yes, you can telnet to codepath.com on port 22 which is listening for incoming ssh connections._

 ### cURL and wget
 **1. Identify some differences between the two** _wget is more simple and straightforward to use and doesn't require a library to run.
 It's meant for quick downloads and not much more. cURL on the other hand is powered by a library, libcurl, and it can do a lot more than download content from the internet. cURL supports a wide variety of protocols in comparison to wget._